 Accent color green: #7ebc59 – Corporate Blue + Eco-conscious green = Every website ever.
 But don’t overlook the use of common color schemes just because their common.
 Wield familiar colors together when it serves your purpose of feeling trustworthy.

-Dark Slate: #33363b – Breaking up white space with darker header, footer, or full width sections provides relief from things that are too repetitive.
+Dark Slate: #33363b – Breaking up white space with a darker header, footer, or full-width sections provides relief from things that are too repetitive.

 Light grey: #eaeaea – This truly is one of the most common color schemes around the website, particularly for technology companies.
-You sick of it yet?
+Are you sick of it yet?
 I like it.

 Found on Free awesome WordPress Themes by ColorLib